afearbm/new-relic-plugins/configuration-variants/readme.md

 # Blue Medora's New Relic Knobs and Levers Readme

 Every Blue Medora Plugin for New Relic provides a similar set of configurable "Knobs and Levers" to ensure that each customer has control over the information reported to their Plugin instances and to their Insights account.
-This document describes how these Knobs and Levers operate, and how you can use them to fine-tune the behavior of any Blue Medora Plugin.
+This document describes how these Knobs and Levers operate, and how you can use them to fine-tune the behavior of any Blue Medora Plugin for New Relic.

-For further details on the configuration of each individual Plugin, please refer to the README file associate with each Plugin.
+**Note:** For further details on the configuration of each individual Plugin, please refer to the README file associate with each Plugin.

 ----